 Airports Council International-North America (ACI-NA) represents local, regional, and state governing bodies that own and operate commercial airports in the United States and Canada.
 ACI-NA member airports enplane more than 95 percent of the domestic and virtually all the international airline passenger and cargo traffic in North America.
 Approximately 380 aviation-related businesses are also members of ACI-NA, providing goods and services to airports.
-Collectively, U.S. airports employ nearly 1.2 million people and account for $1.1 trillion in economic activity—or six percent of the total U.S. workforce and seven percent of GDP.
-Canadian airports support 405,000 jobs and contribute C$35 billion to Canada’s GDP. www.aci-na.org
+Collectively, U.S. airports support more than 11.5 million jobs and account for $1.4 trillion in economic activity – or more than seven percent of the total U.S. GDP.
+Canadian airports support 405,000 jobs and contribute C$35 billion to Canada’s GDP. www.airportscouncil.org

 About ACI Latin America & Caribbean

 ACI Latin America-Caribbean (ACI-LAC) represents the interests of airport operators in Latin American and the Caribbean.
 Founded in 1991, its primary objective is to promote cooperation among airport members and other air transport and civil aviation industry stakeholders.
 Through this cooperation, ACI-LAC provides support for a secure, stable, efficient and environmentally sustainable airport system.
-Currently, ACI-LAC has over 65 members operating more than 250 airports in 37 countries from the Latin American and Caribbean region. www.aci-lac.aero
+Currently, ACI-LAC has over 69 members operating more than 270 airports in 34 countries and territories from the Latin American and Caribbean region. www.aci-lac.aero

 WSP is the independent Administrator of Airport Carbon Accreditation.
 As such, it accredits the airports under the programme, provides administrative and secretariat services and advises applicant airports through the accreditation process.
-WSP is one of the world’s leading professional services firms.
-Amongst others, it provides services to transform the built environment and restore the natural one, and expertise ranging from environmental / climate remediation, to urban and transport planning, to designing and implementing sustainable transport networks and strategies, to airport sustainability, carbon management and energy planning and management. www.wspgroup.com
+WSP is one of the world’s leading engineering professional services firms.
+WSP are technical experts and strategic advisors, and provide services to transform the built environment and restore the natural one, in areas including environmental and climate remediation, urban and transport planning, sustainable transport networks and strategies, airport sustainability, carbon management and energy planning and management. www.wsp.com